mugen609/bigbox-native-res-setup/PerfectAspectRatio.md

 m = \frac{\text{original ratio}}{\text{scaler ratio}}
 $$

-The compensation factor \( m \) tells you what percentage of the 2560-pixel width should contain active image vs. black bars.
+The compensation factor $m$ tells you what percentage of the 2560-pixel width should contain active image vs. black bars.

 **Example**: 4:3 content on a 16:9 scaler